CodeBlanchard/codeBlanch/README.md

 * [x] User can set their account on Setting's page

 * Carlin's Part
-* [x] User can leave a ratings and review of their food
+* [x] User can leave ratings and reviews of their food
 * [x] User can add their favorite food combinations
+* [x] User can view other people's reviews/food combinations

 * Ines's Part
     * User can view other people's reviews without logging in